 Cooking and eating at home is a personal choice that I make every day.
 Why?
 Because when I cook my own meal, I know exactly what is going into it.
 It is freshness, quality and taste control, all at once and I prefer to keep that control in my own hands.

-Like everyone else, I desire a high quality life, health and wellness for myself and my family.
+Like everyone else, I desire a high-quality life, health, and wellness for myself and my family.
 And knowing that it all starts with food is a great motivator, no matter how busy I am.
 My mantra for cooking is SIN as much as you can.
 Yes, you got it right.
 Love SIN in my life.
 SIN = Sneak In Nutrition!
 All my cooking is centered around this Mantra.
 Whatever I am cooking for the day, I try to be creative about what nutritious thing I can sneak into it.
 For example, lentil or daal tadka, which is lentils cooked in water and spices and then seasoned with more spices, is a staple Indian dish.
-I usually throw in a couple seasonal veggies, one or two leafy greens and usually some Amla (gooseberry) in my lentil dish.
-The taste is not compromised, as my family would happily endorse, and they end up getting a nutrition packed fresh meal.
+I usually throw in a couple of seasonal veggies, one or two leafy greens, and usually some Amla (gooseberry) in my lentil dish.
+The taste is not compromised, as my family would happily endorse, and they end up getting a nutrition-packed fresh meal.

-I do the same with my breads or what we call chapatis.
+I do the same with my loaves of bread or what we call chapatis.
 Wheat flour is usually the smaller component of my bread dough.
-A large component of the dough is a variety of millet flours, chick pea flour, even flax seeds meal.
+A large component of the dough is a variety of millet flours, chickpea flour, and even flax seeds meal.
 I experiment a lot with my cooking.
 So sometimes I might throw in spices like ajwain (carom seeds) or cumin to enhance the taste as well as aid metabolism.
 I look at cooking as something fun as well as something sacred.
-With that mind set, cooking is never a mundane chore.
+With that mindset, cooking is never a mundane chore.

-Another important recommendation that I can make on the subject of food and cooking – besides SIN of course – is that if you have to choose between culinary presentation of food and nutrition, choose nutrition.
-Especially if you are short on time, it is better to focus on fixing a single fresh, wholesome, nutritious dish rather than opting for that multiple course fancy meal, which does not necessarily deliver much.
+Another important recommendation that I can make on the subject of food and cooking – besides SIN of course – is that if you have to choose between the culinary presentation of food and nutrition, choose the nutrition.
+Especially if you are short on time, it is better to focus on fixing a single fresh, wholesome, nutritious dish rather than opting for that multiple-course fancy meal, which does not necessarily deliver much.

 My family is amazing.
 They eat everything I make with lots of love and appreciation.
-Usually everyone likes Indian cuisine in my household, but as can be expected, my two teenage kids like to experiment with some Mexican as well as American/Italian foods.
+Usually, everyone likes Indian cuisine in my household, but as can be expected, my two teenage kids like to experiment with some Mexican as well as American/Italian foods.
 And thank God, they are good at making these non-Indian dishes from scratch.
 My daughter is actually a Master Baker and bakes very healthy dishes, including some yummy desserts.
 She is a very informed and aware teenager and will usually SIN, just like me.
-Her pastas are always accompanied with lots of veggies, which she prefers to eat raw, separately.
+Her pasta is always accompanied by lots of veggies, which she prefers to eat raw, separately.
 She experiments a lot as well, just like mommy!

 Ayurvedic Cooking for Westerners by Amadea Morningstar